MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/auto-charge-sequence-compound.md

 ### Tiered charge and summary updates

 A header charge can be set to use **From amount** and **To amount** tiers.
 The tiers are evaluated based on the net amount for a sales order.
-When you are using sequencing and compounding, tiers are always assessed against the net amount for a sales order.
-If the net amount for a sales order is within a tier, and a tiered charge is set to be calculated as a percentage, then the charge will be calculated based on the current value base even though the tier was assessed based on the net amount.
+When you're using sequencing and compounding, tiers are always assessed against the net amount for a sales order.
+If the net amount for a sales order is within a tier, and a tiered charge is calculated as a percentage, then the charge will be calculated based on the current value base even though the tier was assessed based on the net amount.
 If you make a summary update, such as summary invoice, when the system is configured to re-search on posting, then the tiers are assessed against the net amount for the *first* sales order included in the summary update only.
-The tiers are not assessed against the net amount across all order lines in the summary update.
+The tiers aren't assessed against the net amount across all order lines in the summary update.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]